Sai-10z/FreshMart/README.md

 ## 💡 Project Motivation

-This project was built to solve a real-world problem observed in my locality.
-In my apartment, local fruit and vegetable vendors share daily product photos via WhatsApp, and customers place orders manually by selecting items from those images.
-This process is unstructured, difficult to track, and does not provide proper order history or revenue visibility for vendors.
+This project was built to solve a real-world issue in my locality, where fruit and vegetable vendors share daily product images via WhatsApp and customers place orders manually.
+This makes the process unstructured, hard to track, and lacks proper order history and revenue visibility for vendors.

 ## 🚀 Solution Approach

-To solve this, I developed a web-based system that allows vendors to list products digitally, manage availability (show/hide items), track orders, monitor revenue, and streamline the entire ordering process.
+To address this, I developed a web-based system that allows vendors to digitally list products, control availability, track orders, and monitor revenue.
 Customers can browse products anytime, place orders easily, and track their order status in a structured way.
 This project is inspired by real-world hyperlocal grocery ordering workflows and aims to digitize small vendor operations.

 ---